 A pondok wisata or a bed-and-breakfast with no more than 5 rooms is one of the options of accommodation business in Bali.
 However, it is only open to solo entrepreneur proprietorship and local company.
 In other words, foreigners are not permitted to own this type of setup legally in Bali.

 However, it is not uncommon for foreigners to run a bed-and-breakfast business in Bali.
-They are able to run this type of accommodation through nominee arrangements.
+They are able to run this type of accommodation through Special Purpose Vehicle arrangements.

 Hotel Melati (Non-Star Hotel)